Skyline-23/tokscale/README.md

 Get real-time pricing calculations using [🚅 LiteLLM's pricing data](https://github.com/BerriAI/litellm), with support for tiered pricing models and cache token discounts.

+### Why "Tokscale"?

+The name is inspired by the **[Kardashev scale](https://en.wikipedia.org/wiki/Kardashev_scale)**, a method proposed by astrophysicist Nikolai Kardashev to measure a civilization's level of technological advancement based on its energy consumption.
+A Type I civilization harnesses all energy available on its planet, Type II captures the entire output of its star, and Type III commands the energy of an entire galaxy.

+In the age of AI-assisted development, **tokens are the new energy**.
+They power our reasoning, fuel our productivity, and drive our creative output.
+Just as the Kardashev scale tracks energy consumption at cosmic scales, Tokscale measures your token consumption as you scale the ranks of AI-augmented development.
+Whether you're a casual user or burning through millions of tokens daily, Tokscale helps you visualize your journey up the scale—from planetary developer to galactic code architect.

 ## Features

 - **Interactive TUI Mode** - Beautiful terminal UI powered by OpenTUI (default mode)